 This is the basis of the disturbing power of clarity the situation in Palestine / Israel confronts an American viewer with.
 When and if, that is, one is allowed a glimpse.
 This is why the American media operate in the way they do and it’s at the heart of why most Americans look away.
 In order to admit the most basic, blatant facts in the one situation—and exactly to the degree one finds a home in the American “mainstream” (itself an incoherently contested mythology), or “dream,”—people would need to give up or radically adjust primary illusions about the country in which they live: “individual achievement,” “equality of opportunity,” “an open society,” etc. In short, clarity about Palestine destroys the mainframe illusions of American whiteness, no matter the color of the person who aspires to it.
 No wonder Palestinians identify to the extent that they do, and they do, with the African American freedom struggle, and with the history of American Indian quarantine and displacement, in the U.S.

-Recently returned from Palestine, this week, I found myself re-engaged with the psychological gymnastics of contemporary life wherein media images of LeBron James’ free agency and Neymar’s fractured vertebra butt up against gruesome political and social intensities—massacres in Coastal Kenya, 82 shootings and 14 dead in Chicago over the 4th of July, and, of course, renewed warfare in the West Bank and Gaza—as well as duties such as teaching my five year-old to ride a bike in the parking lot across the street.
+I am finding myself re-engaged with the psychological gymnastics of contemporary life wherein media images of LeBron James’ free agency and Neymar’s fractured vertebra butt up against gruesome political and social intensities—massacres in Coastal Kenya, 82 shootings and 14 dead in Chicago over the 4th of July, and, of course, renewed warfare in the West Bank and Gaza—as well as duties such as teaching my five year-old to ride a bike in the parking lot across the street.
 The struggle is to keep some semblance of perspective and proportion.

 So it was on Wednesday morning that I found myself reading aloud to my wife, Stacey, from front-page stories in The New York Times as she got ready for work.
 One story frankly depicts Germany’s rout of Brazil, 7-1, from Tuesday, July 8th plain enough.
 Another, though, just inches apart on the page, frames conflict between forces in Gaza and Israel as a “military” contest of some plausible parity.
 “Israel and Hamas Trade Attacks as Tension Rises” reads the headline over a photo of a sizable explosion in an urban era.
 The silent suggestion in the headline being that the photo could be from either an Israeli or Hamas attack.
 Is that really possible?
 Is it plausible?
 Do Palestinians have a “military” at all?
 One report in the article ominously held that one Hamas-launched rocket made it almost seventy miles into Israeli territory.
 No mention was made of exactly what kind of navigation/aiming system those rockets use and what kind of explosives are attached.
 The previous evening, CNN’s Erin Burnett interviewed Israel’s Ambassador to the U.S. who described the near-total precision of Israeli strategic capabilities.
 His description served, at once, as assurance about limited “collateral damage” and also as a bold declaration of unassailable Israeli power.
 The Ambassador’s interview stood alone as CNN’s report on the increasing violence that evening.
 The scorekeeping continued.
 In the war.